-But as a busy parent how do you find time to read?
-At New Horizon Academy, we know how important reading is and have almost 50 years of supporting our youngest learners develop reading skills.
+But as a busy parent, how do you find time to read?
+At New Horizon Academy, we know how important reading is and have supported our youngest learners in developing reading skills for over 50 years.
 We have a few ideas for parents, too.
-Here are a few easy to implement hints and tips to encourage reading and help children reach this important vocabulary goal!
+Here are a few easy-to-implement hints and tips to encourage reading and help children reach this important vocabulary goal!

-Carry books with you wherever you go!
 Create an on-the-go book bag.
-Fill it with books and writing materials, then take it with you whenever you leave home.
+Fill the book bag with books and writing materials, then take it with you whenever you leave home.
 This gives your child fun activities to entertain and occupy him while traveling, while waiting for food at the restaurant, and going to the doctor’s office or other appointments.
 The opportunities are endless.

 - Sesame Street – It features your favorite characters and offers fun stories, songs, alphabet activities, and more.

 - Brains On! – A fun podcast co-hosted by children about scientific concepts.

 - Wow in the World – A podcast from NPR about why and how things work.

 - Parenting Pickup Podcast – New Horizon Academy’s very own Parenting Pickup Podcast invites special guests in early childhood education to share their expertise on a variety of parenting topics such as biting, picky eating, kindergarten readiness, and more!